Key Takeaways

 2. Medium

-Medium is great for content syndication as it automatically adds a backlink that correctly attributes your content to your website.
+Medium is a strong syndication destination because its Import a story tool pulls in your post and sets a canonical link back to your site automatically, not just a backlink.
+If you paste the article in manually instead, set the canonical yourself under Advanced Settings, where the option reads This story was originally published elsewhere.
+One trade-off with the import tool: it backdates the story to the original publication date, which buries it in Medium's feed, so paste manually when distribution matters more than tidy dates.
 This makes it a safe and SEO-friendly choice for republishing full technical articles, tutorials, and case studies.
 It works well for distributing long-form content such as engineering deep dives, product architecture insights, and DevOps learnings.
 Customizing the intro or headline slightly for the Medium audience can improve reach and reduce duplication.

 3. Quora and Reddit